constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 even when the data is anonymized [](cite:cites Terranova2000FreeLP, Sevignani2013).
-To improve this sovereignty, my emphasis is on querying because, in the case of social applications, the request for information, its discovery process,  particularly when considering complex concepts like serendipity [](cite:cites Smets2022SerendipityIR) and its propagation are the core functionalities performed by those applications.
+To improve this sovereignty, my emphasis is on querying because, in the case of social applications, the request for information, its discovery process,  particularly when considering complex concepts like serendipity [](cite:cites Smets2022SerendipityIR) and its propagation are the core functionalities creating the share context enabling sociability.
 Concretely, I propose Collaborative Link Traversal Query Processing (CLTQP), a Link Traversal Query Processing (LTQP) paradigm where every user can share their computational power when querying.